Police Quest, police officer turned game designer

 Mark Seibert worked together with Jan Hammer, who composed the soundtrack for the Miami Vice TV show, to create the game’s soundtrack

 In 1990, Edmond Heinbockel, Sierra’s chief financial officer for the last five years left the company to start his own studio.
-Heinbockel needed experienced programmers and game designers and didn’t hold back promising Sierra employees greener pastures.
-In the summer of 1991, Heinbockel’s Tsunami Media was a reality and several Sierra employees joined, including Walls, who left Sierra and joined the competition.
+Heinbockel sought experienced programmers and game designers, and he did not hesitate to offer promising opportunities to Sierra employees.
+By the summer of 1991, Heinbockel’s Tsunami Media had become a reality attracting several Sierra employees, including Walls, who made the decision to leave Sierra and join the competition.

 A remake of Police Quest in Pursuit of the Death Angel was completed using the same SCI1 as Police Quest 3 and published in the summer of 1992.
 The title was completely rewritten by the writers in Sierra’s Product Development department.